vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/15_Mantra_Deity_and_the_Chanting_of_Divine_Names.md

 Bhakti Yoga emphasizes chanting as its main method, with the repetition of mantras, particularly Divine Names, along with ritual worship, prayer, and devotional meditation.
 It uses the chakras, particularly the heart, as sites of internal worship and a shrine or temple as part of external worship.
 Divine names and mantras are part of both internal and external worship.

-Names of important forms of divinity can be used like *Oṁ Namaâ Śivàya *for Lord Shiva, the transcendent Being, or *Oṁ Namo Bhagavate Vàsudevàya *for Krishna, the avatar of Divine love.
-Divine names may be combined with seed mantras to the deities like *Oṁ Hauṁ Namaâ Śivàya*, or *Oṁ Klãṁ K êṣçàya Namaâ *for yet other effects.
+Names of important forms of divinity can be used like *Oṁ Namaḥ Śivāya *for Lord Shiva, the transcendent Being, or *Oṁ Namo Bhagavate Vāsudevāya *for Krishna, the avatar of Divine love.
+Divine names may be combined with seed mantras to the deities like *Oṁ Hauṁ Namaḥ Śivāya*, or *Oṁ Klīṁ K r̥ṣçāya Namaḥ *for yet other effects.

 There are many collections of the names of Hindu Gods and Goddesses like the Thousand Names of Shiva \(Shiva Sahasranama\), the Thousand Names of Vishnu or the Thousand Names of Lalita \(the Goddess\).
 Reciting such thousand names helps stimulate the thousand petalled lotus of the head, which contains all possible sounds and meanings.
 There are also many hundred name chants and yet smaller numbers of names.